Parshantrao/Ecommerce-and-cart-management/README.md

   3) We test these APIs.
   4) We deploy these APIs.
   5) We integrate these APIs with frontend.
-  6) We will repeat steps from Step 1 to Step 5 for each object in this project.
+  6) We will repeat steps from Step 1 to Step 5 for each feature in this project.
 - This project is divided into 4 features namely User, Product, Cart and Order.
 You need to work on a single feature at a time.
 Once that is completed as per above mentioned steps.
 You will be instructed to move to next Feature.
 - In this project we are changing how we send token with a request.
 Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as Bearer token.
 - Create a group database `groupXDatabase`.
 You can clean the db you previously used and resue that.